Urgency & Agency in the Battle to Avert a Climate Crisis: A Conversation with Michael Mann

 Presidential Distinguished Professor University of Pennsylvania

 Dr. Michael E. Mann is Presidential Distinguished Professor in the Department of Earth and Environmental Science at the University of Pennsylvania, with a secondary appointment in the Annenberg School for Communication.
-He is director of the Penn Center for Science, Sustainability, and the Media (PCSSM),
+He is the director of the Penn Center for Science, Sustainability, and the Media (PCSSM).

 Dr. Mann received his undergraduate degrees in Physics and Applied Math from the University of California at Berkeley, an M.S. degree in Physics from Yale University, and a Ph.D. in Geology & Geophysics from Yale University.
 His research interests include the study of Earth's climate system and the science, impacts and policy implications of human-caused climate change.